Wednesday 28 March 2018

 2017 China's imports distribution

-The Macquarie Asia New Stars strategy is focused on investing in companies leveraged to the growth of domestic demand in Asia, and is therefore not materially exposed to, nor dependent on, US export revenues.
+Our approach focuses on companies leveraged to the growth of domestic demand in Asia, and therefore our strategies are not materially exposed to, nor dependent on, US export revenues.

 We acknowledge the uncertainty created by these new trade restrictions will likely increase market volatility in the near term, as the two countries posture their trade strategy ahead of future negotiations.
 We also see this as an opportunity to selectively capitalise on any security mispricing, and believe our discipline of investing in quality companies with a solid track record of profitability should offer some protection during such times.